📝 Food safety and HACCP · ⏱️ 3 min read

 • Yellow: Poultry

-• Blue: Fish
+• Blue: Fish and seafood

-• Green: Vegetables and fruit
+• Green: Vegetables and fruits

-• White: Dairy and bakery
+• White: Dairy and baked goods

 ⚠️ Attention: